sungkyujung/ClusTorus/README.md

 # ClusTorus
-Clustering on the torus by conformal prediction
+Clustering on The Torus by Conformal Prediction

 R functions and routines for paper "Clustering on the torus by conformal prediction" by Jung, Park and Kim.